csmezz/csce240-f17-002/README.md

 How to use git to pull this repository:

 * Open a terminal.
 This will be "git bash" on Windows, Terminal on OS X, or your terminal emulator of choice on Linux.
-* Run the following command: mkdir ~/git
+* Create a git directory on your local computer with the following command: mkdir ~/git
+* Change the working directory to your new directory with the following command: cd ~/git
-* Run the following command: git clone https://github.com/cskeen/csce240-si/
+* Clone the git repository to your local machine with the following command: git clone https://github.com/cskeen/csce240-si/
-* This will download the current veresion of the code repository to the local directory ~/git/csce240-si
+* The previous command will download the current veresion of the code repository to the local directory ~/git/csce240-si